WildlifeSouth.com Contact Us

 Neuse River campground Croatan National Forest - Joe Kegley

 • Cheap - Relative to motel and hotel rooms, camping is inexpensive.
-Camp sites generally range from free - approximately $20/night.
+Camp sites generally range from free to approximately $20/night.

 In addition, food brought along for a camping trip cost much less than eating out three meals a day.
 With a small initial investment for equipment, one can save a substantial amount of money on travel expenses.

-• Location - For those wishing to observe wildlife or document magnificent vistas, camping may allow less travel time to the desired locations containing your subject(s).
+• Location - For those wishing to observe wildlife or document magnificent vistas, camping might allow you to be closer to your desired subjects, resulting in less travel time.

-Realize that developed campgrounds usually have children... playing, riding bikes, and making noise like children do.
+Realize that developed campgrounds usually have children ... playing, riding bikes, and making noise like children do.
 But families usually settle down by 10:00ish.
-Listening to the playful laughter of kids riding their bicycles is still preferable to jackhammers and dumpster pickups.
+Listening to the playful laughter of kids riding their bicycles is still preferable to jackhammers and dumpster trucks.

 • Camaraderie - Specific to groups and families, there is little that can compare to the fellowship of preparing meals, eating, and socializing, around a campfire.